piano35-edb/barman-docs-rewrite/docs/configuring/configuring_wal_streaming.md

 archive_command = 'test \$(/bin/hostname --fqdn) = HOSTNAME \\
 && rsync -a %p barman@backup:INCOMING_WALS_DIRECTORY/%f'
 ```
-Where:
-- `HOSTNAME` placeholder should be replaced with the value returned by `hostname --fqdn`.
+The `HOSTNAME` placeholder should be replaced with the value returned by `hostname --fqdn`.
 This *trick* is a safeguard in case the server is cloned, and avoids receiving WAL files from recovered PostgreSQL instances.

 ## Verification of WAL archiving configuration